zooteld/ombre/README.i18n.md

-Ombrecoin daemon internationalization
+Ombre daemon internationalization
 ==================================

-The Ombrecoin command line tools can be translated in various languages.
+The Ombre command line tools can be translated in various languages.

 ### Tools for translators